Pasay: Economy

 Philippine Airlines is headquartered in the Philippine National Bank Financial Center beside the World Trade Center Manila in Pasay.
 Cebu Pacific, Cebgo, PAL Express, Philippines AirAsia have their headquarters on the grounds of Ninoy Aquino International Airport and in Pasay.
 Oishi (Liwayway), a snack company, also has its headquarters in Pasay.

 National government offices found in Pasay include: Senate of the Philippines, Department of Foreign Affairs (DFA), Civil Aviation Authority of the Philippines, Civil Aeronautics Board, Manila International Airport Authority, the Philippine Department of Trade and Industry's export promotions agency – the Center for International Trade Expositions and Missions (CITEM) – located in the International Trade Complex's Golden Shell Pavilion, and the Overseas Workers Welfare Administration (OWWA), Office for Transportation Security (OTS).
 The main office of the Philippine National Bank is located in the city.

 LBC Express headquarters is located at the Star Cruises Centre in the Newport Cybertourism Zone of Pasay.

+Pasay has the second-highest per capita GDP of the country at (US$14,250).